 Find a good teacher

 There is the little business of learning how to do it, which can take a while.
 Women can pick it up easily, because most women choose to follow rather than lead and, at least when you are starting out, following is quicker to pick up.
 For men, learning can be hard work but with a good teacher you should see visible progress quite quickly.
 Finding a good teacher can be tricky.
 There are lots of teachers (even I teach occasionally) and some are noticeably better than others.
-My own teacher is Alexandra Wood (draw your own conclusions).
+My own teachers have included Alexandra Wood and Emma Lucia Reyes (draw your own conclusions).
 Try a few introductory classes (a lot of teachers offer your first group lesson free) or ask around among dancers you know, either in real life or on social media.

 How it’s good for you